a few words

 Drawing has always been a way for me to make my own direct connection by looking closely at things.
 The process of making quick, calligraphic outlines helps me see, pulls me out of myself and into details I would otherwise overlook.
 It is a method of connection I have come to recognize as one small example of groping towards a state of grace.

-As for other picture-makers, I have been deeply touched and influenced by the work and thinking of Francis Picabia, Marcel Duchamp, Georges Seurat, Claude Monet, Man Ray, Rodchenko, Sonia Delauney, Robert Frank, Eva Hesse, Agnes Martin, Andre Kertesz, Cy Twombly and especially, Jasper Johns.
+As for other picture-makers, I have been deeply touched and influenced by the work and thinking of Francis Picabia, Marcel Duchamp, Georges Seurat, Claude Monet, Man Ray, Rodchenko, Sonia Delauney, Robert Frank, Eva Hesse, Agnes Martin, Andre Kertesz, Cy Twombly and Jasper Johns.
 John Cage looms large as a person I was thrilled to meet and chat with, nevermind me not quite knowing what to say.
 These days, I am intrigued by the sensitive neurological drawings of Cajal, the brevity of Feynman diagrams, the random creativity explicit in chaos theory and the very workable notion that blind chance serves a useful purpose.